 Our theoretical analysis thus far has held constant the marginal price of distance.
-It is natural, however, to wonder what would happen in a general equilibrium framework in which prices are allowed to vary with information.
+It is natural, however, to wonder what would happen in an equilibrium framework in which prices are allowed to vary with information.
 We note first that allowing prices to vary endogenously in the model does not affect EJ Metrics 1 and 2.
 Recall that EJ Metric 1 holds because air quality is a normal good: high-income individuals purchase relatively more air quality, and that holds even when prices vary.
 EJ Metric 2 says that low-income households are physically more affected by underestimation of pollution damages.
 This result of the model relies on air quality being a normal good and on the physical pollution dissipation process.
 Since EJ Metric 2 does not incorporate re-optimization, it is unaffected by how we model prices.

 Turning to EJ Metric 3, we evaluate whether the low-income household experiences greater deadweight loss from limited information than does the high-income households.
 We explore this setting by modeling pure exchange, in which two individuals have initial endowments of distance to a point source and a numeraire, and the total supply of each good is fixed.
-The price of distance is therefore endogenous, responding to changes in the perceived utility function.
-We derive equilibrium outcomes and environmental justice metrics in the Appendix (Sections A2.6 and A2.7).
+The price of distance is therefore endogenous, responding to changes in the perceived utility function.22 We derive equilibrium outcomes and environmental justice metrics in the Appendix (Sections A1.6 and A1.7).
 Here, we describe the intuition for what happens when prices change.

-The key point from this exercise is that the price of distance is higher when pollution is known to be higher (specifically, when $\beta$ is higher).
+The key point from this exercise is that the price of distance is higher when pollution is known to be higher (specifically, when β is higher).
 This happens because the marginal value of distance x is greater at every level of x, so both households have greater demand for distance under full information.
 That is, under limited information, the price of distance is artificially too low.
 Since high-income households purchase more distance, an artificially low price helps the high-income household more than it helps the low-income household.
+Meanwhile, as before, low-income households also experience more hidden air pollution (EJ Metric 2), and in a full-information counterfactual, increasing distance would have meant larger marginal gains in utility for the low-income household (because of declining marginal utility).